Welcome to the Abernethy Old Kirk Association website

 2012-2013 – Exterior renovation work was carried out; both gables harled and stonework pointed with lime mortar.
 Roof, guttering, doors and windows repaired and electrics upgraded.
 Grateful thanks are given to our Funders – the Heritage Lottery Fund, the Cairngorm National Park Leader grant, Awards for All and the Ward Discretionary Budget.
 We would also like to thank all our donors, supporters and volunteers; the project depends on their generosity, help and support.

 The Old Kirk, now owned and managed by the community, is self funded.
 To keep the building in good repair the directors need to hold fund raising events throughout the spring, summer and autumn.
 These are many and varied from talks and concerts to exhibitions of many kinds which are very popular with exhibitors and visitors alike.
 These help to bring in the cash needed for roof and building repairs.
-Sometimes it may not be possible to hold funerals in the Old Kirk due to these other uses although this very rarely happens as the directors will always try their utmost to accomodate all.
+Sometimes it may not be possible to hold funerals in the Old Kirk due to these other uses although this very rarely happens as the directors will always try their utmost to accommodate all.

 And so, the Old Kirk has become a great asset to Nethy Bridge with the building now secure and used and available for weddings, funerals and occasional worship for any Christian denomination.
 The exhibitions, talks and concerts, with free entry makie the Kirk accessible to all; please check our “What’s On” page listing this year’s events.